tychonievich/cso1-s2022/markdown/review.md

 The following are the practice and real exams prepared for last year.
 While we have explained a few ideas slightly differently than this semester, these should be considered good baselines for what to expect in exams this year.

+Sometimes exams contained typos, resulting in more lenient grading that the key would indicate.
+In some, but not all, cases those typos were corrected before being posted here.

 Semester     Exam    Practice                            Actual                          Key                                Mean    Median  Deviation
 ----------- ------- ----------------------------------  -----------------------------   --------------------------------    -----   ------- ---------
 Fall 2018     1     [pdf](files/f2018e1practice.pdf)    [pdf](files/f2018e1real.pdf)    [html](files/f2018e1key.html)       89.9%   93.8%   10.3%